 email@example.com | 262.524.7674 | Make an Appointment | Office: Library 115 (Information Commons)

 Barb Ruggeri, Life and Health Sciences Librarian, serves as the MyLibrarian for the subject areas listed below.
 She coordinates research assistance and information literacy services for life and health sciences programs: from intro-level courses to evidence-based information retrieval for upper-level and graduate programs.
 At Carroll since 2017, Barb is interested in outcomes-based library services, evidence-based practice in the health sciences, and multidisciplinary teamwork.
 She holds a M.L.I.S. from University of Wisconsin-Milwaukee and a B.S. from Marquette University.
 Ask Barb why she has a huge painting of a tuxedo-clad man in her office!

-Joe Hardenbrook, Reference and Instruction Librarian, serves as MyLibrarian for the subject areas listed below.
-He coordinates research assistance and information literacy services with a focus on the first-year PioCore curriculum, and oversees the Information Commons and Curriculum Materials Collection.
-At Carroll since 2014, Joe is interested in active learning strategies, social media, and 3D printing.
+Joe Hardenbrook, Director of Library Services, serves as MyLibrarian for the subject areas listed below.
+He is responsible for overall administration and management of the library, including strategic planning, and supervision of access services functions.
+At Carroll since 2014, Joe is interested in active learning strategies, social media, 3D printing, user experience, and organizational leadership.
 He holds a M.Ed. from Carroll University, a M.L.S. from Indiana University, and a B.A. from Ball State University.
 Ask Joe about his Lego library!

 email@example.com | 262.650.4886 | Office: Library 203 (2nd floor)